Human and Wildlife UseClick Here for a PDF of Human and Wildlife Use

 Trees in public spaces such as parks, street rights-of-way, parking lots and public buildings should be user friendly.
 Thorny trees and shrubs should be kept well trimmed along paths.
 The overhanging branches of full-sized fruit and nut trees next to pathways should be pruned so people can easily walk beneath them.
 Keep trees well harvested and well maintained to avoid falling fruit hitting vehicles or accumulating on sidewalks and paths.
 Some fruit trees such as olive and mulberry produce fruit that can stain sidewalks and may require cleaning.
 Birds may take semi-permanent residence in trees in the fruiting season and leave droppings below.

 Design for the people the trees are intended to serve.
 Children will benefit from trees that are near their own size.
 Dwarf fruit and nut trees, thornless raspberries and blackberries, and trees with large, colorful and easily harvested fruits are good choices.
 Elderly people should have wide, level walking paths to access, tend, harvest and enjoy trees.
 Public sites should be accessible to wheelchairs.
 Benches placed in tree-shaded areas are appealing to everyone.
-Fruit trees can provide shade for picnics and children’s play if they are kept free of tall weeds, branches and debris.
+Fruit trees can provide shade for picnics and children’s play if the area under them is kept free of tall weeds and debris.
 This will also make the area safer for pruning and harvesting.

 Learn about the people who settled your area and those who live there now.
 Consider planting trees that have historical, cultural or religious significance.
 The presence of meaningful trees (and all trees) may inspire story-telling, intergenerational learning, special recipes, celebrations and holiday events.